kranzky/insoluble/folly.md

 Bristled akin to a rejected awe column, the group hesitated before the grinning creature, unsure of the intentions behind the offered pills.

-Exposition;10: Mike hesitated, unsure.
+Mike hesitated, unsure.

-Dialogue;8: "Guys, what now?"
+"Guys, what now?"

-Exposition;14: The creature still grinned, waiting.
+The creature still grinned, waiting.

-Dialogue;49: "I don't want to be the boss anymore, but think about our slips while drinking today," Mike said.
+"I don't want to be the boss anymore, but think about our slips while drinking today," Mike said.

-Exposition;15: The Princess considered his words.
+Princess considered his words.

 The pills tapped rhythmically, their quantities seeming nice and inviting, sending mixed signals to the group.

-Exposition;8:MIKE PRINCESS ROB DAN CONSIDER

-Exposition;4:STRANGE CREATURE

-Dialogue;4:ROB ASKS

-Exposition;6:MIKE ANALYZES

-Dialogue;6:ARTERIES MAXIMUM PILL DRUGS DOSE

 Mike, the Princess, Rob, and Dan considered the strange creature before them.
 Rob, unsure, asked the creature about the pills.
 Mike silently analyzed the situation, trying to discern the creature's intentions.
 The creature responded, "Arteries maximum pill drugs dose."